celigo/integrator-extension/README.md

 **postAggregate**

-This hook gets invoked after final aggregated file is uploaded on ftp/s3, when 'skipAggrigate' property unset or  set to 'flase' in the file import.
+This hook gets invoked after final aggregated file is uploaded on ftp/s3, when 'skipAggregation' property unset or set to 'flase' in the file import.
 This hook recives read only object.

 ```js
 /*